 In order for a library to be considered, it must have been in operation for at least three years.

 District or county library systems cannot apply as a whole; school libraries within a district or county system must apply individually.

 Grant awardees will be asked to return a brief questionnaire and to provide documentation of grant spending.

 We have one grant cycle per year:

 - Applications for library grants typically become available on this website on or around February 15th.

-- We send grant notification and checks to award recipients by December 15th.
-The list of recipients will be posted on the "News" page of this website by December 21st.
+- We send notification and checks to grant recipients by October 10th.
+The list of recipients will be posted on the "News" page of this website by October 18th.